 Plan for Ups and Downs

-The best thing you can do to avoid this issue in the first place is to have a robust cash-flow forecasting system.
 You should be able to forecast a minimum of one month in advance and include projections for 20% above and 20% below.
 Your forecast should always be able to cover payroll, even when you’re 20% below.
+Consider taking out a loan if your cash-flow projections show that you’ll be able to make repayments and cover payroll moving forward.

 Save for Future Payroll Troubles